RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2021-03-hasan-heavymetals/index.md

   icon_pack: fa
   name: DOI
   url: https://www.mdpi.com/2072-4292/13/9/1698
+summary: This study our aim was to develop a model to predict soil adsorbable heavy metals in arid regions from 1986 to 2016.
+The overall trends indicated that the concentration and spatial distribution of these heavy metals have historically increased from 1986 to 2016.
-title: Spatiotemporal Analysis of Heavy Metals Using ML
+title: Spatiotemporal Analysis of Heavy Metals
 authors:
   - admin
 ---